Sweet Potato Appetizer Bites with Feta and Green Onion (VIDEO)

 These Sweet Potato Appetizer Bites with Feta and Green Onion are a healthier nibble for holiday parties or the Superbowl!
 And these tasty appetizers are low-glycemic, South Beach Diet Phase Two, vegetarian and gluten-free.
-Use the Recipes-by-Diet-Type Index to find more recipes like this one.
+Use the Special Diets Index to find more recipes like this one.

-I've been a little distracted by the new design for Slow Cooker from Scratch, and now it feels like I went to bed in November and when I woke up there were less than two weeks until Christmas!
+I’ve been a little distracted, and now it feels like I went to bed in November and when I woke up there were less than two weeks until Christmas!
 And I do have a few new holiday recipe ideas I want to share before things get too crazy, starting with these Sweet Potato Appetizer Bites with Feta and Green Onions.
 Yum!

-I love this combination of flavors, and if I went to a holiday gathering or Superbowl party and found a table loaded with sweets and chips staring me in the face, I would be so excited to find a deliciously healthy option like this to eat instead.
+I love this combination of flavors, and if I went to a holiday gathering or Super Bowl party and found a table loaded with sweets and chips staring me in the face, I would be so excited to find a deliciously healthy option like this to eat instead.
 The hardest part of making these might be finding the thin sweet potatoes, but you can make them into two-bite nibbles if needed!
-(And I do try to focus on meatless main dishes for Meatless Monday, but I could make a meal out of these, so this is my Meatless Monday idea for the week.)

 Sweet Potato Appetizer Bites with Feta and Green Onion

 - 3 long thin orange-flesh sweet potatoes, about 1.5 pounds (Orange-flesh sweet potatoes are sometimes called yams or sweet yams in U. S. stores.)